bvn-architecture/FuturesForum/src/_posts/2015-05-28-01-arrival-at-bne.md

 {% include plane.svg %}

-from
+People will arrive from

-Canberra [8am]
+* Canberra at 8am

-Melbourne [9.15am]
+* Melbourne at 9.15am

-Sydney [8.35/9.05am]
+* Sydney 8.35am and at 9.05am

 On arrival please make your way to the meeting point shown on the map below.

 <div class="the-map">{% include bne-airport.svg %}</div>

-Staff from Tangalooma will be waiting with the Coach [from xyz company] to tag your luggage and transfer you to the resorts Holt Street Wharf in preparation to cross to Moreton Island.
+Staff from Tangalooma will be waiting with the Coach to tag your luggage and transfer you to Holt Street Wharf ready to cross to Moreton Island.

 {% include car.svg %}

-The coach will be located at...

-It will depart for Tangaloomas' Holt Street Wharf at 9am

-Parking is available at Holt Street Wharf.
-It is not undercover. <a href="https://goo.gl/maps/d1NZE">Follow this link to see a map of the wharf's location</a>.
+If you are driving to Holt Street Wharf, parking is available but it;s not undercover. <a href="https://goo.gl/maps/d1NZE">Follow this link to see a map of the wharf's location</a>.